 You initiate a project but you don’t meet the dateline and you start working on the next one before completing the first one instead.
 You started getting everything done at the last minute and do you think you can achieve a lot through this working style?
 Instead of postponing your work, get the initial tasks completed first and before the dateline.

 8. You are bored with your current work

-When you reach to the point of boredom, everything you do from now is moderate without any outstanding results from it.
+When you reach the point of boredom, everything you do from now is moderate without any outstanding results from it.
 Instead stranding yourself while disengages from work, perhaps it’s the best time to consider changing your current job or tasks.

 9. You kept a low profile

 You only focus on your work and minding your own business.
 You don’t say anything or react to anything else at work.
 In your career sometimes you need to be recognised or be heard.
-Start asking questions, reach and respond respectfully about things that do not especially work for you.
+Start asking questions, reach and respond respectfully about things that do not work for you.
 Share your concerns and start to improve.